What is the physical activity referral programme?

 Do I need to wear special clothing?

-What happens when I finish the active health programme?
+What happens when I finish the Active Health programme at the end of 12 months?

-In most instances, you will be able to continue with the activity that you have been doing during the programme.
+In most instances, you will be able to continue with the activity that you have been doing during the programme with one of the alternative classes on offer at your local leisure centre.
 Once the programme has finished the cost may increase but this will be explained at your re-assessment.

 Can I be re-referred onto the Active Health Programme?